ElsaB/impact-annotator/analysis/description/180731_pierre/README.md

-List of the notebooks (and the order to read them):
+List of all the notebooks present in this directory (and the order to read them):

 * **[`first_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/first_analysis.ipynb)**
-First look at the awa data `all_IMPACT_mutations_180508.txt`.
+First look at the raw data `all_IMPACT_mutations_180508.txt`.
 This notebook is centered on the analysis of the data feature per feature, and on the different filters applied on the dataset to clean it.
 The fifth part only will mix different features to study the relation between them.